bcgov/venting-index-widget/README.md

 ## Deployment

 Embed HTML file on your website using inline frame.
-See documentation
+[See documentation](https://www2.gov.bc.ca/gov/content?id=A36B354AC84645A9AA83664702A00823).

+## Data widget disclaimer and terms of use

+TBD

 ## How to contribute

-If you would like to propose a component or edit to the widget, please see our [Contributing](CONTRIBUTING.md) guideline.
+If you would like to propose a component or edit to the widget, please see our [Contributing guideline](CONTRIBUTING.md).

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.